gitter-badger/tynn/docs/guides/environments.md

 # => :development
 ```

-By default, the environment is `:development`, but can be changed through
+The default value is `:development`.
+You can change it through the
-the `RACK_ENV` environment variable.
+`RACK_ENV` environment variable.

 ```ruby
 ENV["RACK_ENV"].to_sym